wolcn/flux-demo/README.md

 **Important note**

-We have found that when using a service mesh (Istio in our case) in a Kubernetes cluster (EKS in this situation) where network policy support is enabled, health and readiness probes of the Flux operator and controller pods will no longer be accessible so deployment will fail.
+We have found that when using a service mesh (Istio in our case) in a Kubernetes cluster (EKS for this situation) where network policy support is enabled, health and readiness probes of the Flux operator and controller pods will no longer be accessible so deployment will fail.

 The reason for this is that the service mesh takes over network traffic and the IP range used by the mesh is not white-listed by any network policy and gets blocked.
 A network policy that allowed access to the ports used by the probes from the mesh IP address range solved the issue.